Simge-0/Project_Master_Thesis/README.md

 ## Data Sources

-- Meteorological station-level daily weather data from the national meteorological institute of Spain (AEMET)
+- Meteorological station-level daily weather data from the Spanish Meteorological Agency (AEMET)
-- Regional mortality statistics from the national statistics agency of Spain (INE)
+- Regional mortality statistics from the National Statistics Institute of Spain (INE)
-- Population and demographic data from the national statistics agency, used for mortality normalization (INE)
+- Population and demographic data from INE, used for mortality normalization
 - Administrative geographic boundary data for mapping (Eurostat GISCO)

+## Data Scale

+The project integrates multiple data sources and produces a final panel dataset of approximately:
+- ~400,000+ rows (observations)
+- 165 columns (variables)
+The final dataset is structured as a panel at the region × month × age × sex level.

 ## Project Workflow

-1. Collect weather data from API
+1. Collect weather data from API (~5,000+ CSV files retrieved in 6-month chunks across multiple years)
-2. Clean and standardize datasets
+2. Clean and standardize all datasets
 3. Construct panel dataset and heat indicators
 4. Run fixed effects regressions and demographic subgroup analysis
 5. Generate maps and visualizations